matomo-org/developer-documentation/docs/media-analytics/custom-player.md

 * `ma_w`  - The resolution width of the media in pixels.
 Only recommended being set for videos.
 * `ma_h`  - The resolution height of the media in pixels.
 Only recommended being set for videos.
 * `ma_fs` - Should be `0` or `1` and defines whether the media is currently viewed in full screen.
 Only recommended being set for videos.
+* `ma_se` - An optional comma separated list of which positions within a media a user has played.
+For example if the user has viewed position 5s, 10s, 15s and 35s, then you would need to send `5,10,15,35`.
+We recommend to round to the next 5 seconds and not send a value for each second.
+Internally, Matomo may round to the next 15 or 30 seconds.
+For performance optimisation we recommend not sending the same position twice.
+Meaning if you have sent `ma_se=10`  there is no need to send later `ma_se=10,20` but instead only `ma_se=20`.

 ### Example request to track a media impression